315+ Telescopes Ranked

 Read our scoring methodology here

-The Orion SpaceProbe 130ST is one of many beginner telescopes sold on an equatorial mount, with the premise that an equatorial mount is either more “advanced” or capable of astrophotography.
-Neither is actually the case.
 The SpaceProbe 130ST is little more than a 130mm f/5 tabletop scope slapped on an equatorial mount and tripod that is marginally more useful than a Dobsonian mounting, at the expense of a higher cost and a less convenient setup.
-It’s not a bad telescope by any means, and it might be something you really like, but in terms of actual advantages over similar-priced Dobsonians, there simply aren’t many.
+It’s not a bad telescope by any means.
+Actually, it might be something you really like.
+But in terms of actual advantages over similar-priced Dobsonians, there simply aren’t many that I can count.

 Orion SpaceProbe 130ST collage